pmahsky/Multipart-Video-Upload-Retrofit-Room-Database-Livedata/README.md

 Its a simple app that provides a utility to import multiple videos from phone gallery, present them in a list with path and upload status.
 Videos then can be uploaded sequentially, maintaining the upload status to a server having Multipart support.
 The task will be continued even if user has closed the app.

+Note - The BASE_URL is purposely kept empty in Retrofit Client.
+You can use your server url if it has Multipart Upload support.